-Elo was awarded the prestigious Benois de la Danse prize for best choreography in 2010, for his production of A Midsummer Night’s Dream, commissioned by Vienna State Opera Ballet and Slice to Sharp, a new version of the ballet created for the Stanislavsky Music Theatre.
-The Finnish Government awarded Elo with the 2012 Dance Artist Prize.
-The 2005 Helsinki International Ballet Competition awarded Elo their Choreographic Prize and he was the recipient of the Prince Charitable Trust Prize and the Choo-San Goh Choreographic Award in 2006.
-One/end/one, created for Houston Ballet in 2011, was supported by the first-ever Rudolf Nureyev Prize for New Dance.
+In 2012, the Finnish Government awarded Elo the Dance Artist Prize.
+Elo has also been awarded the Choreography prize in the 2005 Helsinki International Ballet Competition, and he was the recipient of the Prince Charitable Trust Prize and the Choo-San Goh Choreographic Award in 2006.
 He was nominated for a 2008 Isadora Duncan Dance Award.
-Elo has been featured in Esquire, Dance and Pointe Magazines.
+Elo has been featured in Esquire, Dance, and Pointe magazines.

 Headshot by Eric Antoniou